carmenbianca/report-liferay/report.md

 *copyright.txt*.
 This regular expression would contain a line similar to *SPDX-FileCopyrightText: © \\d\{4\} Liferay, Inc. <https://liferay.com>*.
 Note the *\\d\{4\}* syntax in place of a year.
-I implemented this, but quickly ran into an issue: The contents of *copyright.txt* needed to be compiled as a regular expression for every single file.
+I implemented this, but quickly ran into an issue; the contents of *copyright.txt* needed to be compiled as a regular expression for every single file.
 This had an unfortunate performance penalty.
 It might have been possible to cache the regular expression between files (assuming that *copyright.txt* is identical for both runs), but I steered